 True if the US President signs into law any federal legislation that establishes binding requirements or prohibitions on AI development or deployment.
 Narrow sector-specific provisions do not qualify — the law must apply broadly to commercial AI.

-Bipartisan concern about patchwork state laws
+Bipartisan concern about patchwork state AI laws

 Cruz and Obernolte actively drafting preemption legislation